NIU1699833/TheBMax-Clash-of-Clans-Bot/README.md

 A Bot that automatically farms resources in Clash of Clans

 FEATURES TO ADD:
-- Detect and destroy Air Defenses
-- Detect Air Defense levels
-- Calculate amount of lightning spells needed depending on Air Defense level
 - Switch Accounts
-- Detect Full Storages
+- Detect Full Storages to go idle / switch accounts
 - Adjust for different amounts of dragons, spells and heroes.
-- Sistem to easily add new status and handling